-- Use a case investigation process to assess the class schedule, living situation, activities, on-campus work locations, face-to-face meetings and any other situations that may have resulted in close contact from 2 days before the onset of symptoms or confirmed positive test.
+- Use a case investigation process to assess the class schedule, living situation, activities, on-campus work locations, face-to-face meetings and any other situations that may have resulted in close contact from two (2) days prior to a confirmed positive test result.

 - Team members are trained by Johns Hopkins University and follow guidelines set by the CDC and the Commonwealth.